 How can a strong internship program benefit your business, you ask?
 Here are some great examples:

-1. Fresh, Outsider Perspective
+1. Interns Provide a Fresh, Outsider Perspective

 Summer interns are not bound by the same restraints, obligations, or even fears that full-time employees are.
 This provides you, the employer with a unique opportunity to glean valuable feedback to challenge old-fashioned, inefficient processes and attitudes to drive greater organizational impact and boosted morale.